 Why should you consider one?
 Well, it's a bit different when making clothing for someone else because they are in essence, a living form.
-But making your own clothes tends to be difficult without a dummy.
+But making your own clothes tends to be difficult without a dress form.

 Here is a run down on the lower priced ones.
 Though this isn't by any means an exhaustive list, it will help you to get a good idea as to whether you would like one or not.

 Singer makes a few adjustable ones.
 We will use their brand as an example since it is very popular.

 Most are capable of adjusting the height and even have a hem length gauge added in.
 It's not really the best one but it is affordable and will work for those first using them.

 Also. the bust is an A cup so you have to pad it for any size higher to fit.
 But anything like that can be changed if you need to make it work.

-Another issue that you will run across with these and other low cost mannequins is that the shoulders aren't collapsable.
+Another issue that you will run across with these and other low cost mannequins is that the shoulders aren't collapsible.
 Because of this it will add difficulty in constructing certain garments because you may have a hard time getting the top off of the shoulders.

-On a final note There are higher quality brands but you have to pay a lot for them.
+There are higher quality brands but you have to pay a lot for them.
 It really isn't necessary to go with an expensive one when first starting to use a dress form.

 A display form has a closer shape to the real anatomy of a woman, whereas a dress form only will be this way if you get one custom made exactly with your measurements.